yoctore/yocto-utils/README.md

   - isLowercase(char) : test if a given char is to lowercase
   - camelCase(string) : camelize a string
   - underscore(string) : underscore a string
+  - isSpecialChar(char) : check is a given char is a special char

 ## Logging in tool